yiphei/yif-AI/learned_dropout/README.md

 $$ L_{1}\\\_norm\\\_penalty = \left|\frac{M^2}{2}\right|_1$$

 Note that the unrounded $M$ is used because it is deterministic.
 The squaring of $M$ serves to create an non-linear penalty: as $M$ approaches 0, the penalty should decay.
-The decay and the $\frac{1}{2}$ scaling ensure that the next token prediction objective functions remains primary.
+The decay and the $\frac{1}{2}$ scaling ensure that the penalty does not take precedence over next token prediction.

 ## Results